 The lateral file cabinet was designed partly to solve a weird problem: secretaries in the 1960s wearing skirts couldn't comfortably bend down to access bottom drawers in vertical cabinets without flashing the office.
 The side-opening lateral design was considered more modest.

 Artists have transformed old file cabinets into sculptures, planters, and even musical instruments.
 One artist created a "File Cabinet Orchestra" using 12 cabinets with different tones when struck with drumsticks.
+This demonstrates how functional office equipment can inspire creativity, much like high-end desk toys for executive desks bring personality to workspaces.

 Choosing the Best Overall Filing Cabinet for Different Scenarios